carbon-design-system/design-system-website/src/content/your-product-on-ibm-cloud/catalog-entry/catalog-entry.md

 **Complex configuration (new page):**

 * This page has more space for additional configuration fields.
 Use headings (especially on longer configurations) to delineate logical sections.
 For example, a Starter Kit has an "App Details" and a "Service Details" section.
 This page also includes a cost/order summary on the right side.
 * This configuration option may have multiple steps.
-Use the [Carbon progress indicator component] (http://design-system.stage1.mybluemix.net/components/progress-indicator/code) and your best judgement when implementing steps.
+Use the [Carbon progress indicator component](http://design-system.stage1.mybluemix.net/components/progress-indicator/code) and your best judgement when implementing steps.
-* Your offering team is responsible for building complex configuration pages using Carbon components as needed, including [order summary] (http://v8.carbondesignsystem.com/add-ons/order-summary/code) and [forms] (http://www.carbondesignsystem.com/components/form/code).
+* Your offering team is responsible for building complex configuration pages using Carbon components as needed, including [order summary](http://v8.carbondesignsystem.com/add-ons/order-summary/code) and [forms](http://www.carbondesignsystem.com/components/form/code).
 Please follow the above grid.

 ### Overview
 Called "long description" in global catalog